-Childproofing the Christmas tree should be as much part of the holiday tradition as putting the angel on top — at least until children are in kindergarten.
+Toddler-proofing the Christmas tree should be as much part of the holiday tradition as putting the angel on top — at least until children are in kindergarten.
 That’s because, while the holiday season is fun for the littlest kids, all of the magical Christmas decorations can pose new risks of falls, entanglement, choking and poisoning.
-So, it’s important to be diligent in Christmas childproofing.
-This is a “checking it twice” situation because the Yuletide dangers are not always as self-evident as they seem.
+So hang the stockings and dress the tree, but also set up the Christmas tree gate and ditch the tinsel.

-- Consider using baby gates or of child-safe indoor fencing to create a strong barrier between the children and the tree.
+- Use a Christmas tree gate — baby gates or of child-safe indoor fencing will do — to create a strong barrier between the children and the tree.

-- Placing the tree up high is fine, but make sure it’s secured and on a surface that can’t be tipped or pushed over.
+- If the tree is placed up high, make sure it’s secured and on a surface that can’t be tipped or pushed over.

-- Forgo lighting the tree and instead decorate with rugged unbreakable ornaments.
+- If you’re tree is in the open, skip lighting and decorate with rugged unbreakable ornaments.

 - Skip the tinsel, which can be a choking hazard.

-Aside from just babies, trees can be dangerous for the whole family; dry pine needles are exceptionally flammable.
-According to the National Fire Prevention Association, Christmas tree fires accounted for an average 210 structure fires a year from 2010-2014.
+Trees themselves can be dangerous for the whole family; dry pine needles are exceptionally flammable.
+According to the National Fire Prevention Association, Christmas tree fires accounted for an average of 210 structure fires a year from 2010-2014.
 Though Christmas tree fires may not be common, they are much more likely to be fatal than other structure fires, with an average of six deaths a year during the same period.
-Even if no one is injured or killed in a house fire, it’s a pretty efficient way to ruin a holiday.

-There are ways to minimize this risk; selecting a fresh tree is key.
+The best way to minimize the risk is to select a fresh tree and water it, often.
 Fresh trees have green, pliant needles that do not come out easily and a trunk that shows sticky resin.
 Cutting the trunk shorter by a few inches can improve water absorption and slow down drying.
 Parents should always set trees up away from fireplaces, radiators, or heaters; they can be ignition sources as well as speed up drying.
-The water level in the stand should be checked daily and kept filled.

 “People think they can never have a Christmas tree again.
 No!
 You can,” explains Flais.
 “It’s just a couple of years.
 Time flies.”

-It’s something to consider.
-It keeps babies safe.
+Skipping the tree keeps babies safe.
 It keeps grandma’s heirloom ornaments safe.
-It reduces mom and dad’s stress, who have their own safety concerns.
+It reduces mom’s and dad’s stress.
 Babies and toddlers don’t really need a tree to appreciate Christmas, anyway.
 There are enough new stimuli to mark this as a unique occasion.
-Nor will they be able to remember details particularly well.
-Infants and toddlers will receive more emotional nourishment from a joyous and gentle holiday atmosphere than a constant barrage of corrections from stressed-out parents.
+Besides, infants and toddlers will receive more emotional nourishment from a joyous and gentle holiday atmosphere than a constant barrage of corrections from stressed-out parents.

 “A lot of people consider the holidays to be stressful,” says Flais.
 “Think of it as doing yourself a favor.
 You’re just eliminating another source of problems.”